emoreno-hub/Snowflake_ELT_Pipeline/README.md

 - **SnowSQL CLI** – For uploading local files to internal Snowflake stages
 - **SQL** – Used for all data loading and transformation logic

+## ELT Workflow
+This project implements a modern ELT (Extract, Load, Transform) approach that feeds directly into the dimensional star schema used in the Data Warehouse layer.
+1. Extract:
+    - Yelp data (.json.gz) and weather data (.csv) sourced from local machine.

+2. Load:
+    - Yelp data is uploaded to AWS S3 and ingested into Snowflake via an external stage using a JSON file format.
+    - Weather data is loaded directly into Snowflake through an internal stage using the SnowSQL CLI.

+4. Transform:
+    - Raw data is first loaded into the Staging Layer, where basic structure and format validation occur.
+    - Data is then processed into the Operational Data Store (ODS) — a clean, business-friendly representation of the data.
+    - Finally, core business logic and aggregations are applied to produce analytics-ready fact and dimension tables in the Data Warehouse (DWH), modeled using a Star Schema (see below).

+4. Visualize:
+    - Power BI connects to the DWH layer to visualize business insights (e.g., impact of weather/COVID on Yelp businesses).

 ## Data Modeling & Schema Design
 This project follows a dimensional modeling approach using a Star Schema in the Data Warehouse (DWH) layer.
     - **Staging Layer:** Raw Yelp and weather data ingested into staging tables